|Nutritional Guidelines (per serving)|

-Add to the onions and brown on all sides, about 8 to 10 minutes total.
+Add to the onion and brown on all sides, about 8 to 10 minutes total.

-Transfer the roast and onions to the slow cooker.
+Transfer the roast and onion to the slow cooker.

 Pour over the roast.

-Cover and cook on LOW for 5 to 7 hours, or until the roast is tender and thoroughly cooked.
-The minimum safe temperature for pork (according to foodsafety.gov) is 145 F.
+Cover and cook on low for 5 to 7 hours, or until the roast is tender and thoroughly cooked.
+The minimum safe temperature for pork, according to the USDA, is 145 F.

 Carefully remove the pork loin roast to a pan or platter.

 Skim excess fat from the sauce and pour it into a saucepan.
 Bring to a boil on the stovetop and cook, stirring occasionally, until the sauce is reduced and thickened, about 4 minutes.

 Put the pork loin roast and sauce back in the slow cooker and keep warm until serving time.